gkullio/f5_terraform/BIG-IP Public Cloud/Azure/Standalone/1-NIC/PAYG_New_vNet_1NIC/README.md

-# Deploying BIG-IP VE in Azure - Standalone: 3-NIC
+# Deploying BIG-IP VE in Azure - Standalone: 1-NIC
+# CURRENT WORK IN PROGRESS - 12/11/2023

 ## To Do
 - Community support only.
 Template is not F5 supported.